Hercule Poirot: Austin Trevor

 Austin Trevor debuted the role of Poirot on screen in the 1931 British film Alibi.
 The film was based on the stage play.
 Trevor reprised the role of Poirot twice, in Black Coffee and Lord Edgware Dies.
 Trevor said once that he was probably cast as Poirot simply because he could do a French accent.
 Notably, Trevor's Poirot did not have a moustache.
 Leslie S. Hiscott directed the first two films, and Henry Edwards took over for the third.

 Tony Randall

 Tony Randall portrayed Poirot in The Alphabet Murders, a 1965 film also known as The ABC Murders.
 This was more a satire of Poirot than a straightforward adaptation and was greatly changed from the original.
 Much of the story, set in modern times, was played for comedy, with Poirot investigating the murders while evading the attempts by Hastings (Robert Morley) and the police to get him out of England and back to Belgium.

 Albert Finney

 Albert Finney played Poirot in 1974 in the cinematic version of Murder on the Orient Express.
-As of now, Finney is the only actor to receive an Academy Award nomination for playing Poirot, though he did not win.
+Finney is the only actor to receive an Academy Award nomination for playing Poirot, though he did not win.